Eden-Kramer-Lab/video_behavior_tracking/README.md

 ## Usage

-The easiest way to use this package is in the command line via the `track_behavior` function.
+Steps
+1. Create a `config.json` file
+2. Run `track_behavior` to extract the data
+3. Run `adjust_time` to correct the epoch time

+`track_behavior` is a script that runs via the command line.
 It will output a `<animal>pos<day>.mat` file in the [Loren Frank data format](https://github.com/Eden-Kramer-Lab/Loren-Frank-Data-Format--Description/wiki/Position-Information).

 ```bash
 track_behavior VIDEO_FILENAME_PATH CONFIG_FILE_PATH
 ```

-Two elements are needed to run the function:
+Two elements are needed to run `track_behavior`:

 + VIDEO_FILENAME_PATH -- path to the video file.
 The video file is expected to be in the following format:
   `<date>_<animal>_<epoch>.<optional_flag_depending_on_preprocessing>.<file_format>`